The Best Day Trips From Johannesburg

 Among the places you should not miss there are the Voortrekker Monument and Heritage Site and Freedom Park, and the National Botanic Garden.

 You can get to Pretoria easily on the Gautrain.
-Another option is to join a guided tour such as this one.
+Another option is to join a guided tour such as this one that insures a completely hassle free day.

 day trips from Johannesburg